bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^15^ As the people were in expectation, and all men reasoned in their hearts concerning John, whether perhaps he was the Christ, ^16^ John answered them all, “I indeed baptise you with water, but he comes who is mightier than I, the strap of whose sandals I am not worthy to loosen.
 He will baptise you in the Holy Spirit and fire. ^17^ His winnowing fan is in his hand, and he will thoroughly cleanse his threshing floor, and will gather the wheat into his barn; but he will burn up the chaff with unquenchable fire.”

-^18^ Then with many other exhortations he preached good news to the people, ^19^ but Herod the tetrarch,^^ being reproved by him for Herodias, his brother’s+ 3:19 TR reads “brother Philip’s” instead of “brother’s” wife, and for all the evil things which Herod had done, ^20^ added this also to them all, that he shut up John in prison.
+^18^ Then with many other exhortations he preached good news to the people, ^19^ but Herod the tetrarch,^a^ being reproved by him for Herodias, his brother’s^b^ wife, and for all the evil things which Herod had done, ^20^ added this also to them all, that he shut up John in prison.
-^[3:19 a tetrarch is one of four governors of a province]
+^a^[**3:19** a tetrarch is one of four governors of a province] ^b^[**3:19** TR reads “brother Philip’s” instead of “brother’s”]

 ^21^ Now when all the people were baptised, Jesus also had been baptised and was praying.
 The sky was opened, ^22^ and the Holy Spirit descended in a bodily form like a dove on him; and a voice came out of the sky, saying “You are my beloved Son.
 In you I am well pleased.”

-^23^ Jesus himself, when he began to teach, was about thirty years old, being the son (as was supposed) of Joseph, the son of Heli, ^24^ the son of Matthat, the son of Levi, the son of Melchi, the son of Jannai, the son of Joseph, ^25^ the son of Mattathias, the son of Amos, the son of Nahum, the son of Esli, the son of Naggai, ^26^ the son of Maath, the son of Mattathias, the son of Semein, the son of Joseph, the son of Judah, ^27^ the son of Joanan, the son of Rhesa, the son of Zerubbabel, the son of Shealtiel, the son of Neri, ^28^ the son of Melchi, the son of Addi, the son of Cosam, the son of Elmodam, the son of Er, ^29^ the son of Jose, the son of Eliezer, the son of Jorim, the son of Matthat, the son of Levi, ^30^ the son of Simeon, the son of Judah, the son of Joseph, the son of Jonan, the son of Eliakim, ^31^ the son of Melea, the son of Menan, the son of Mattatha, the son of Nathan, the son of David, ^32^ the son of Jesse, the son of Obed, the son of Boaz, the son of Salmon, the son of Nahshon, ^33^ the son of Amminadab, the son of Aram,^^ the son of Hezron, the son of Perez, the son of Judah, ^34^ the son of Jacob, the son of Isaac, the son of Abraham, the son of Terah, the son of Nahor, ^35^ the son of Serug, the son of Reu, the son of Peleg, the son of Eber, the son of Shelah, ^36^ the son of Cainan, the son of Arphaxad, the son of Shem, the son of Noah, the son of Lamech, ^37^ the son of Methuselah, the son of Enoch, the son of Jared, the son of Mahalaleel, the son of Cainan, ^38^ the son of Enos, the son of Seth, the son of Adam, the son of God.
+^23^ Jesus himself, when he began to teach, was about thirty years old, being the son (as was supposed) of Joseph, the son of Heli, ^24^ the son of Matthat, the son of Levi, the son of Melchi, the son of Jannai, the son of Joseph, ^25^ the son of Mattathias, the son of Amos, the son of Nahum, the son of Esli, the son of Naggai, ^26^ the son of Maath, the son of Mattathias, the son of Semein, the son of Joseph, the son of Judah, ^27^ the son of Joanan, the son of Rhesa, the son of Zerubbabel, the son of Shealtiel, the son of Neri, ^28^ the son of Melchi, the son of Addi, the son of Cosam, the son of Elmodam, the son of Er, ^29^ the son of Jose, the son of Eliezer, the son of Jorim, the son of Matthat, the son of Levi, ^30^ the son of Simeon, the son of Judah, the son of Joseph, the son of Jonan, the son of Eliakim, ^31^ the son of Melea, the son of Menan, the son of Mattatha, the son of Nathan, the son of David, ^32^ the son of Jesse, the son of Obed, the son of Boaz, the son of Salmon, the son of Nahshon, ^33^ the son of Amminadab, the son of Aram,^a^ the son of Hezron, the son of Perez, the son of Judah, ^34^ the son of Jacob, the son of Isaac, the son of Abraham, the son of Terah, the son of Nahor, ^35^ the son of Serug, the son of Reu, the son of Peleg, the son of Eber, the son of Shelah, ^36^ the son of Cainan, the son of Arphaxad, the son of Shem, the son of Noah, the son of Lamech, ^37^ the son of Methuselah, the son of Enoch, the son of Jared, the son of Mahalaleel, the son of Cainan, ^38^ the son of Enos, the son of Seth, the son of Adam, the son of God.
-^[3:33 NU reads “Admin, the son of Arni” instead of “Aram”]
+^a^[**3:33** NU reads “Admin, the son of Arni” instead of “Aram”]

 # 4
 ^1^ Jesus, full of the Holy Spirit, returned from the Jordan and was led by the Spirit into the wilderness ^2^ for forty days, being tempted by the devil.
 He ate nothing in those days.
 Afterward, when they were completed, he was hungry.

 ^3^ The devil said to him, “If you are the Son of God, command this stone to become bread.”

-^4^ Jesus answered him, saying, “It is written, ‘Man shall not live by bread alone, but by every word of God.’”^^ ^[4:4 Deuteronomy 8:3]
+^4^ Jesus answered him, saying, “It is written, ‘Man shall not live by bread alone, but by every word of God.’”^a^ ^a^[**4:4** Deuteronomy 8:3]

 ^5^ The devil, leading him up on a high mountain, showed him all the kingdoms of the world in a moment of time. ^6^ The devil said to him, “I will give you all this authority and their glory, for it has been delivered to me, and I give it to whomever I want. ^7^ If you therefore will worship before me, it will all be yours.”

 ^8^ Jesus answered him, “Get behind me, Satan!
-For it is written, ‘You shall worship the Lord your God, and you shall serve him only.’”^^
+For it is written, ‘You shall worship the Lord your God, and you shall serve him only.’”^a^
-^[4:8 Deuteronomy 6:13]
+^a^[**4:8** Deuteronomy 6:13]

 ^9^ He led him to Jerusalem and set him on the pinnacle of the temple, and said to him, “If you are the Son of God, cast yourself down from here, ^10^ for it is written, ‘He will put his angels in charge of you, to guard you;’

-^11^ and, ‘On their hands they will bear you up, lest perhaps you dash your foot against a stone.’”^^ ^[4:11 Psalm 91:11-12 ]
+^11^ and, ‘On their hands they will bear you up, lest perhaps you dash your foot against a stone.’”^a^ ^a^[**4:11** Psalm 91:11-12 ]

-^12^ Jesus answering, said to him, “It has been said, ‘You shall not tempt the Lord your God.’”^^ ^[4:12 Deuteronomy 6:16]
+^12^ Jesus answering, said to him, “It has been said, ‘You shall not tempt the Lord your God.’”^a^ ^a^[**4:12** Deuteronomy 6:16]

 ^13^ When the devil had completed every temptation, he departed from him until another time.

 ^14^ Jesus returned in the power of the Spirit into Galilee, and news about him spread through all the surrounding area. ^15^ He taught in their synagogues, being glorified by all.

 ^16^ He came to Nazareth, where he had been brought up.
 He entered, as was his custom, into the synagogue on the Sabbath day, and stood up to read. ^17^ The book of the prophet Isaiah was handed to him.
 He opened the book, and found the place where it was written, ^18^ “The Spirit of the Lord is on me, because he has anointed me to preach good news to the poor.
-He has sent me to heal the broken hearted,^^ to proclaim release to the captives, recovering of sight to the blind, to deliver those who are crushed, ^19^ and to proclaim the acceptable year of the Lord.”+ 4:19 Isaiah 61:1-2
+He has sent me to heal the broken hearted,^a^ to proclaim release to the captives, recovering of sight to the blind, to deliver those who are crushed, ^19^ and to proclaim the acceptable year of the Lord.”^b^
-^[4:18 NU omits “to heal the broken hearted”]
+^a^[**4:18** NU omits “to heal the broken hearted”] ^b^[**4:19** Isaiah 61:1-2]

 ^20^ He closed the book, gave it back to the attendant, and sat down.
 The eyes of all in the synagogue were fastened on him. ^21^ He began to tell them, “Today, this Scripture has been fulfilled in your hearing.”